 Cannabinoid-based products are one of the fastest growing ways of using cannabinoids on one of our largest organs — our skin.
-Thanks to their anti-inflammatory, antibacterial and immunity-modulating properties, burns, skin allergies, rashes, acne, eczema, psoriasis and skin infections can all be relieved with topical cannabinoids.
+Thanks to their anti-inflammatory, antibacterial and immunity-modulating properties, burns, skin allergies, rashes, acne, and skin infections can all be relieved with topical cannabinoids.

 Endocannabinoids are natural signals in your body that help maintain homeostasis by detecting and regulating hunger, pain, mood and memory.
 CBD helps elevate your natural levels of pain-relieving endocannabinoids by blocking metabolism as they’re moving around your body.